 Consular officers cannot act as travel agents, banks, lawyers, investigators, or law enforcement officers.
 They may not find employment, obtain residence or driving permits, act as interpreters, search for missing luggage, or settle disputes with hotel managers.
 They can, however, advise you how to obtain help on these and other matters.

-Individuals seeking more specific information can email us at LilongweConsular@state.gov.
+Individuals seeking specific information that is not available on this website can email us at LilongweConsular@state.gov.
 Most email queries are responded to within two business days.
-If your request is urgent, you may call +265 (1) 773-166 during regular working hours.
+If your request is urgent, you may call +265 887 38 41 09 during regular working hours.